 Duration: approx. 2.25 hours

-Plot: The last Mozart opera dramatises the unusual personality of Roman Emperor Titus, a bloodthirsty warlord turned clement Emperor.
+Plot: Written shortly before Mozart’s death, this last Mozart opera dramatises the unusual personality of Roman Emperor Titus, a bloodthirsty warlord turned clement Emperor.

 This Mozart opera was commissioned for the coronation of Austrian Emperor Leopold II to King of Bohemia.
-The drama is far less feudal than it seems.
-A sovereign who didn’t execute his full powers was regarded in the best case as weak.
+Surprisingly, the drama is far less feudal than it seems.
+In the best case, a sovereign who didn’t execute his full powers was regarded as weak.
 Unusual for an opera seria, Mozart included eight ensembles.
 In three of those, the Emperor Titus himself sings alongside his people.

 Premiere: 1771, Milan